ReScience-X/policies/WRITE.md

 ### Cover Letter

-A cover letter must be using the [ReScience X Template](), and submitted as a PDF on the submission portal.
+A cover letter must accompany a submission, using the [ReScience X Template](https://github.com/ReScience-X/policies/tree/master/templates), and submitted as a PDF on the submission portal.

 The cover letter must include the following information:
 * the full names and affiliations of all authors, who must all have agreed to the submission;